Quantum Error Correction for Beginners: Some modern developments in quantum error correction

 The stabilizer group $\mathcal{S}$, defines all relevant code states, i.e. {\em every} valid logical space is a $+1$ eigenvalue of this set.
 For the $\mathcal{C}$(3,3) code, there are a total of nine physical qubits and a total of four independent stabilizers in $\mathcal{S}$, hence there are five degrees of freedom left in the system which can house $2^5$ logical states which are simultaneous eigenstates of $\mathcal{S}$.
 This is where the gauge group, $\mathcal{T}$, becomes relevant.
 As the gauge group is non-Abelian, there is no valid code state which is a simultaneous eigenstate of all operators in $\mathcal{T}$.
-However, if you examine closely there are a total of four encoded Pauli operations within $\mathcal{T}$.
-Fig~\ref{fig:stab}b. illustrates two such operators.
-As all elements of $\mathcal{T}$ commute with all elements of $\mathcal{S}$ we can identify each of these four sets of valid ``logical" qubits to be equivalent, i.e. we define $\{\ket{0}_L,\ket{1}_L\}$ pairs which are eigenstates of $\mathcal{S}$ and an abelian subgroup of $\mathcal{T}$ and then ignore exactly what gauge group we are in (each of the four possible $\ket{0}_L$ states can be used to store a single logical qubit in the $\ket{0}$ state, regardless of which particular $\ket{0}_L$ gauge state we are in).
-Hence, each of these gauge states represent a subsystem of the code, with each subsystem logically equivalent.
+However, if you examine closely there are a total of four encoded sets of Pauli operations within $\mathcal{T}$.
+Fig~\ref{fig:stab}b. illustrates two such sets.
+As all elements of $\mathcal{T}$ commute with all elements of $\mathcal{S}$ we can identify each of these four sets of valid ``logical" qubits to be equivalent, i.e. we define $\{\ket{0}_L,\ket{1}_L\}$ pairs which are eigenstates of $\mathcal{S}$ and one abelian subgroup of $\mathcal{T}$ and then ignore exactly what gauge group we are in\footnote{Provided we are in eigenstates of $\mathcal{S}$ we can, in principal, be in superpositions of eigenstates of the operators in $\mathcal{T}$.
+However, the error correction procedure for the BS code projects us back to eigenstates of the gauge operators.}.
+Therefore, each of these gauge states represent a subsystem of the code, with each subsystem logically equivalent.

-The final group we considered is the logical group $\mathcal{L}$.
+The final group we consider is the logical group $\mathcal{L}$.
 This is the set of two Pauli operators which enact a logical $X$ or $Z$ gate on the encoded qubit {\em regardless} of the gauge choice and consequently represent true logical operations to our encoded space.

 In a more formal sense, the definition of these three group structures allows us to decompose the Hilbert space of the system.
-If we let $\mathcal{H}$ denote the Hilbert space of the physical system, $\mathcal{S}$ forms an Abelian group and hence can act as a stabilizer set denoting subspaces of $\mathcal{H}$.
+If we let $\mathcal{H}$ denote the Hilbert space of the physical system, $\mathcal{S}$ forms an Abelian group and hence can act as a stabilizer set defining subspaces of $\mathcal{H}$.
 If we describe each of these subspaces by the binary vector, $\vec{e}$, formed from the eigenvalues of the stabilizers, $\mathcal{S}$, then each subspace splits into a tensor product structure